matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 - **Reuse the contract code if possible.** On Ethereum, avoiding constructor parameters and putting them into constants reduces some of the gas costs upon contract deployment.
 On zkSync the opposite is true: deploying the same bytecode for contracts, while changing only constructor parameters can lead to substantial fee savings.

-## Gas estimation during transaction: For custom and paymaster accounts
+## Gas estimation during a transaction: For Paymaster and Custom Accounts

 On Ethereum, there is a constant of 21000 gas that should cover all the intrinsic costs of processing a transaction: checking the signature and updating the nonce of the account.